Hey Gorgeous season 3: Campus Search

 In the first seven episodes, the hosts select good-looking students from each campus.
 Six of them are selected, and are treated to challenging games.
 The contestants are given points based on their overall performances.
 The contestant with the highest initial score advanced to the semifinals, together with two contestants who receive an extra of 10 points from the hosts.
 If a total of extra 20 points is given to a contestant, then the one with the second highest initial score will also advance to the semifinals.

 Episode 1 (24 August, Singapore Polytechnic)

 This episode was filmed on 2 July, and aired on 24 August.

 Episode 2 (31 August, Temasek Polytechnic)

 This episode was filmed on 15 July, and aired on 31 August.

-Soh was unable to attend the semifinals due to personal reasons.
+Soh was unable to attend the semifinals for personal reasons.

 Episode 3 (7 September, Nanyang Polytechnic)

 This episode was filmed on 29 July, and aired on 7 September.